ysh-x/Health-Aid/README.md

 You can get instant results by checking your symptoms in a smart diagnosis software.

--Now patients can use diagnosis app to monitor their sugar levels or blood pressure and transmit this data to their healthcare providers in real-time.
+- Now patients can use diagnosis app to monitor their sugar levels or blood pressure and transmit this data to their healthcare providers in real-time.
 This allows them to maintain a regular record of their patients’ health without much effort, and to detect anomalies or deviations.
 It can also be used as a tool of